 FAQ's on Business and Financial Support

-What does the Riverside County Public Health Officer's cancellation order mean for local stores and businesses?
+What does the Riverside County Board of Supervisors' recission of the Public Health Officer's order mean for local stores and businesses?

 How can I support Indio businesses, and those people who are employed there?

 The Greater Coachella Valley Chamber of Commerce is compiling a list of local businesses that are open and are providing services through the COVID-19 crisis.
 This list in Indio is being updated daily, and includes those which are offering delivery, curbside or other service special during our current state of emergency.
 Those who are interested in supporting these businesses, can also search on social media using the hashtag #CVShopLocal

 The Greater Palm Springs Convention and Visitors Bureau is also compiling a list of local restaurants offering delivery and curbside pickup.
 Here’s the link

 Also, here is a list of Indio restaurants that are offering take out service, dine in and pickup options to accommodate our citizens.

 What kind of additional services are available to help local businesses during the COVID-19 crisis?